zarzouram/aics-project/data/README.md

 ## 3. Dataset Conversion

 Dataset files are in `tfrecord` fromat.
-TFRecord file format is binary storage format optimized use with Tensorflow.
+TFRecord file format is a binary storage format which are optimized to be used with Tensorflow.
 As I will use pyTorch, the dataset files are converted to `pt.gz` format.
 To convert the dataset, when you are under `data` directory, use the following command: